sajjadhossain/test-plan-generator/README.md

-# test-rails-support
+# test-plan-generator

-generate a test plan in markdown for your project with a few parameters and template
+generate a test plan in markdown for your project with a few parameters and template.

 ## Story